danielrcollins1/OED-Expanded/x-additional-material.md

 ### Unarmed Attacks

-When striking without a weapon (including strikes with just a gauntlet/brass knuckles), the character suffers a -4 to hit and deals 1 (+Str Bonus) points of damage.
-An unarmored Fighter or Thief can punch twice per round against a single target.
+When striking without a weapon (including strikes with just a gauntlet/brass knuckles), the character suffers a -4 to hit and deals 1 point of damage, plus half the Strength bonus.

-### War Magic

-In order to bridge the gap between dungeon and field combat, spell-casters of 10th level can gain access to War Magic as a class ability.
-This ability increases the range of spells by a factor of 4 (1” on the table equates to 20 feet).
-For more details on field combat, reference OED Book of War.

 ### Fighter Feats (New)